daoducanhc/Tumor_Segmentation/README.md

 ## :chart_with_upwards_trend: Training Process

-In both 2 charts, you can see sometime my validation loss is lower than training loss.
-Don't jump to the conclusion.
+In both two charts, you can sometimes see my validation loss is lower than training loss.
+Don't jump to a conclusion.
 <br />
 <br />
-There a 3 main reasons for that:
+There a three main reasons for that:

   - Regularization is applied during training, but not during validation/testing. [[Source]](https://twitter.com/aureliengeron/status/1110839345609465856?s=20)

-  - Training loss is measured _during_ each epoch while validation loss is measured _after_ each epoch. [[Source]](https://twitter.com/aureliengeron/status/1110839480024338432?s=20)
+  - Training loss is measured _during_ each epoch, while validation loss is measured _after_ each epoch. [[Source]](https://twitter.com/aureliengeron/status/1110839480024338432?s=20)

   - The validation set may be easier than the training set. [[Source]](https://twitter.com/aureliengeron/status/1110839534013472769?s=20)

 ### UNet

-Learning strategy: start at 0.001, reduce 70% after each 30 epochs.
+Learning strategy: start at 0.001, reduce 70% after every 30 epochs.

 Total time: 2 hours 28 minutes